nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 | Pinterest | Opens app via URI scheme intent
 | Hangouts | Opens app via Chrome intent
 | Google+ | Opens app via Chrome intent
+| Snapchat Message Link | Will redirect to the Play Store
+| Snapchat Story Link | Can only go to websites.
+Snapchat has deviously blocked all links out, even to the Play Store

 ### App - not - installed